Trademark registration in national and international frameworks

 What is a trademark?

-Trademark is the right that protects a mark used in the course of trade to distinguish goods and/or services of one natural or legal person from identical or similar goods and/or services of another natural or legal person.
-Sign may consist of any signs, words, personal names, letters, numerals, drawings, colours, three dimensional shapes, combination of those signs, etc. As trademark attorneys in Serbia, we usually hear questions such as: how to protect a trademark, how to trademark a logo, how much is a trademark, how does trademark protection work, how to protect a brand name, how long does trademark protection last, etc. It is a vital topic for businesses nowadays.
+A trademark is a right that protects a mark used in the course of trade to distinguish goods and/or services of one natural or legal person from identical or similar goods and/or services of another natural or legal person.
+A sign may consist of any signs, words, personal names, letters, numerals, drawings, colors, three-dimensional shapes, a combination of those signs, etc. As trademark attorneys in Serbia, we usually hear questions such as: how to protect a trademark, how to trademark a logo, how much is a trademark, how does trademark protection work, how to protect a brand name, how long does trademark protection last, etc. It is a vital topic for businesses nowadays.

 Some of the recognizable trademarks are: